 We will only seek this information in relation to successful candidates that have accepted a conditional offer of employment with us and we will specifically inform such candidates that we will be contacting these third parties in advance of doing so.

-HOW DO WE USE YOUR PERSONAL DATA?
+HOW DO WE USE DATA?

-- verifying candidate information and carrying out employment, background and reference checks, where applicable and in order to prevent fraud;
+Verifying candidate information and carrying out employment, background and reference checks, where applicable and in order to prevent fraud

-- communicating with you about the recruitment process and your application;
+Communicating with you about the recruitment process and your application

-- to comply with our legal, regulatory, or other corporate governance requirements;
+To comply with our legal, regulatory, or other corporate governance requirements

-- for the purposes of conducting data analytics to review and better understand the operation of our recruitment processes.
+For the purposes of conducting data analytics to review and better understand the operation of our recruitment processes

 Certain categories of data are considered "special categories of personal data" and are subject to additional safeguards.
-DAC Beachcroft limits the special categories of personal data which it processes as follows:
+DAC Beachcroft limits the special categories of data which it processes as follows:

 We may process information about a candidate's physical or mental health in compliance with our obligations owed to disabled employees.

 We will always treat information about health as confidential and it will only be shared internally where there is a specific and legitimate purpose to do so.
-We have implemented appropriate physical, technical, and organisational security measures designed to secure your personal data against accidental loss and unauthorised access, use, alteration, or disclosure.
+We have implemented appropriate physical, technical, and organisational security measures designed to secure your data against accidental loss and unauthorised access, use, alteration, or disclosure.

-If a candidate is unsuccessful, any health information obtained as part of recruitment process will be deleted with the rest of the candidate's personal data within 15 months of their rejection subject to any exceptional circumstances and/or to comply with particular jurisdictional laws and/or regulations and/or business continuity purposes.
+If a candidate is unsuccessful, any health information obtained as part of recruitment process will be deleted with the rest of the candidate's data within 15 months of their rejection subject to any exceptional circumstances and/or to comply with particular jurisdictional laws and/or regulations and/or business continuity purposes.

 Criminal Record Information

 Given the nature of our business, we ask successful candidates who have accepted a conditional offer of employment to disclose their criminal record history and we carry out criminal record checks as part of our background vetting process and in compliance with our obligations in connection with employment.

 We will always treat criminal record history as confidential and it will only be shared internally where there is a specific and legitimate purpose to do so.
-We have implemented appropriate physical, technical, and organisational security measures designed to secure your personal data against accidental loss and unauthorised access, use, alteration, or disclosure.
+We have implemented appropriate physical, technical, and organisational security measures designed to secure your data against accidental loss and unauthorised access, use, alteration, or disclosure.

 Criminal record information will be deleted once the recruitment process has been completed, subject to any exceptional circumstances and/or to comply with particular laws or regulations.
 Criminal record information will be retained in accordance with our information retention and destruction policy, although the outcome of any check will remain on the employee's record.
 Criminal record information will typically be retained for a maximum of 15 months, although the outcome of any check will remain on the employee's record.

 Equal Opportunities Monitoring

 DAC Beachcroft is committed to providing equal opportunities for employment and progression to all of its employees and from time to time it will process information relating to ethnic origin, race, nationality, sexual orientation and disability, alongside information relating to gender and age, for the purposes of equal opportunities monitoring.

-We have implemented appropriate physical, technical, and organisational security measures designed to secure your personal data against accidental loss and unauthorised access, use, alteration, or disclosure.
+We have implemented appropriate physical, technical, and organisational security measures designed to secure your data against accidental loss and unauthorised access, use, alteration, or disclosure.
 In addition, this monitoring will always take place in accordance with appropriate safeguards as required under applicable law, including:

-WHEN DO WE SHARE EMPLOYEE PERSONAL DATA?
+WHEN DO WE SHARE DATA?

-DAC Beachcroft's policy is to retain personal data only for as long as needed to fulfil the purpose(s) for which it was collected, or otherwise as required under applicable jurisdictional laws and/or regulations and/or business continuity purposes.
-Under some circumstances we may anonymise your personal data so that it can no longer be associated with you.
+DAC Beachcroft's policy is to retain data only for as long as needed to fulfil the purpose(s) for which it was collected, or otherwise as required under applicable jurisdictional laws and/or regulations and/or business continuity purposes.
+Under some circumstances we may anonymise your data so that it can no longer be associated with you.
 We reserve the right to retain and use such anonymous data for any legitimate business purpose without further notice to you.

 For unsuccessful candidates:

-DAC Beachcroft will always seek to process your personal data in accordance with our obligations, our rights and your rights.
+DAC Beachcroft will always seek to process your data in accordance with our obligations, our rights and your rights.

 You will not be subject to decisions based solely on automated data processing without your prior consent.

-In certain circumstances, you have the right to seek the erasure or correction of your personal data, to object to particular aspects of how your data is processed, and otherwise to seek the restriction of the processing of your personal data.
-You also have the right to request the transfer of your personal data to another party in a commonly used format.
+In certain circumstances, you have the right to seek the erasure or correction of your data, to object to particular aspects of how your data is processed, and otherwise to seek the restriction of the processing of your data.
+You also have the right to request the transfer of your data to another party in a commonly used format.

-ICO's website: https://ico.org.uk/concerns/ or contacting the ICO on 0303 123 1113 or firstname.lastname@example.org; or
+ICO's website: https://ico.org.uk/concerns/ or contact the ICO on 0303 123 1113 or firstname.lastname@example.org

-DPC's website: https://dataprotection.ie/docs/complaints/1592.htm or by contacting the DPC on 1890 25 22 31 or email@example.com.
+DPC's website: https://dataprotection.ie/docs/complaints/1592.htm or contact the DPC on 1890 25 22 31 or email@example.com

-AEPD's website: https://www.agpd.es/portalwebAGPD/index-iden-idphp.php or by contacting the AEPD on 901 100 099 – 912 663 517.
+AEPD's website: https://www.agpd.es/portalwebAGPD/index-iden-idphp.php or contact the AEPD on 901 100 099 – 912 663 517

-WHERE CAN I GET FURTHER INFORMATION?
+WHERE CAN YOU GET FURTHER INFORMATION?

-Last updated: May 2018
+Last updated: May 2022